 Donations and Fundraising

-To establish a framework for the effective, efficient and ethical acceptance and management of funds or other resources received by the University, including Macquarie University Hospital, by way of donations, bequests or outcomes of fundraising activities.
+To establish a framework for the effective, efficient and ethical acceptance and management of philanthropic gifts received by the University and its Controlled Entities (“the University”), through its fundraising activities.

-All University staff involved in any aspect of acceptance or management of donations, bequests and University fundraising whether these are monetary or in-kind or any such activity approved to be undertaken on behalf of the University.
+All University staff involved in any aspect of acceptance or management of gifts, bequests and University fundraising whether these are monetary or in-kind or any such activity approved to be undertaken on behalf of the University.

 Commonly defined terms are located in the University Glossary.
 The following definitions apply for the purpose of this Policy: